 Ref<T> and RefMut<T>, accessed through RefCell<T>, a type that enforces the borrowing rules at runtime instead of compile time

-Along the way, we’ll cover the interior mutability pattern where an immutable type exposes an API for mutating an interior value.
-We’ll also discuss reference cycles, how they can leak memory, and how to prevent them.
+In addition, we’ll cover the interior mutability pattern where an immutable type exposes an API for mutating an interior value.
+We’ll also discuss reference cycles: how they can leak memory and how to prevent them.

 Let’s dive in!